Types-of-Financial-Ratios

 Current Ratio = Current Assets / Current Liabilities

-2 – Quick/Acid Test Ratio: A relatively tight measure of liquidity is quick ratio.
-By subtracting inventory from current assets and dividing the consequence from current liabilities, quick ratio is get.
+A relatively stricter measure of liquidity is the quick ratio.
+By subtracting inventory from current assets and dividing the result by current liabilities, the quick ratio is obtained.
 Depending on the nature of the business, a desirable quick ratio can range from (0.8:1) to (1.5:1).

 Acid/Quick Test Ratio = (Current Assets – Inventory) / Current Liabilities